 Why should I be selling on social media?

-Social commerce sales in the U.S. alone are expected to reach $45.7 billion in 2022, according to eMarketer.
+Social commerce sales in the U.S. alone are expected to reach $45.7 billion this year, according to eMarketer.
 By 2025, social commerce will hit nearly $80 billion.
 Again, hardly numbers to scoff at.

 It’s not really surprising either, given people are spending more time online than ever before, and scrolling through social media is a big part of that.